 Chronic Knee pain inside the joint can be caused by:

-- Arthritis.
-Arthritis causes the joint to ache and deteriorate.
-Arthritis knee pain is caused by the lining of the knee being inflamed.
+- Arthritis causes the joint to ache and deteriorate.
+Arthritis knee pain is caused by the lining of the knee being inflamed

-- Anterior Cruciate Ligament or ACL injury.
-This is a tear in the main knee ligament that joins the upper leg bone with the lower leg bone.
+- Anterior Cruciate Ligament or ACL injury involves a tear in the main knee ligament that joins the upper leg bone (femur) with the lower leg bone (tibia).
 The ACL helps greatly to keep the knee stable.
 Pain, knee joint swelling and unsteadiness are symptoms of this injury.
-Surgery is required for serious athletes or tears that don’t respond to knee pain treatment.
+Surgery is required for serious athletes or tears that don’t respond to knee pain treatment

-- Meniscus tear.
-The meniscus is a rubbery disc that cushions your knee joint.
+- Meniscus tear is a tear in the rubbery disc that cushions your knee joint.
 Each knee has two discs, which balance and cushion your weight across the knee.
 A meniscus tear can occur when you lift something heavy or play sports.
 As you get older, your meniscus gets worn.
 This can make it tear more easily.
 A torn meniscus almost always causes pain and swelling of the knee.
-As with ACL tears, surgery is required only for serious athletes, or tears that don’t respond to knee pain treatment.
+As with ACL tears, surgery is required only for serious athletes, or tears that don’t respond to knee pain treatment

 Chronic Knee pain outside the knee joint can be caused by:

-- Tendinitis.
-The tendons controlling the knee joint’s movement can become chronically inflamed.
-This result of overuse, misuse or injury, makes up the majority of chronic knee pain cases.
-Knee pain after prolonged activity is the most common complaint.
+- Tendinitis involves inflamation of the tendons controlling the knee joint’s movement.
+This result of overuse, misuse, or injury, makes up the majority of chronic knee pain cases.
+Knee pain after prolonged activity is the most common complaint

-- Torn ligaments.
-The ligaments supporting the knee from the inside of the joint and outside the joint can be torn in a fall, playing sports, or in an accident.
+- Torn medial or lateral collateral ligament strains are soft tissue structures supporting the knee often injured in a fall, playing sports, or in an accident.
 The most common symptom is pain directly over the ligament.
 Swelling over the torn ligament may appear, and bruising is common 1 to 2 days after the injury.
-In more severe injuries, patients may complain that the knee feels unstable, or as though it may 'give out'.
+In more severe injuries, patients may complain that the knee feels unstable, or as though it may 'give out'